 How We Taste

-All wine evaluations for our tastings section are conducted under controlled, blind conditions, with the wines served in numbered glasses in our own offices (San Francisco for domestic wines; New York for imported wines).
+All wine evaluations for our tastings section are conducted under controlled, blind conditions, with the wines served in numbered glasses in our own offices (Los Angeles for domestic wines; New York for imported wines).
 There are no exceptions.

 Wine & Spirits tastings are a two-step process.

 First, all wines submitted to us or purchased are tasted by screening panels, who are asked to determine which wines stand out as being better than average for their variety and appellation.
 These panels, conducted by W&S staff, are composed of retailers, sommeliers, winemakers and other wine professionals whom we invite to taste with us.
 The goal is to draw on a broad universe of tasters to help us decide which wines are worth recommending, and to avoid the prejudices any one critic might exercise, consciously or not, which might prevent certain styles or classes of wine from being considered.

 The wines recommended by our screening panels—generally between 20 and 30 percent of those originally assessed—are then presented at a later date to our critic, who scores each wine and writes the reviews.
 A second, unopened bottle of each is used for this step.
 The critic’s ratings are based on how well a wine performs within its category as labeled (varietally or regionally).